 Elevated Dining:

 Under the guidance of Executive Chef Ricki Weston, food is taken seriously at Whatley Manor.
-The Michelin-starred Dining Room spotlights gastronomic excellence with impeccable service, while Grey’s Restaurant is more of a relaxed affair where small plates reign supreme.
+The Michelin-starred The Dining Room spotlights gastronomic excellence with impeccable service, while Grey’s Restaurant is more of a relaxed affair where small plates reign supreme.

 Guests looking to maximise their stay should indulge in either The Dining Room’s six-course (£145pp) or nine-course menu (£175pp), the latter being a masterful tribute to the finest seasonal ingredients, where every dish tells a different story.
 The experience begins in the heart of the kitchen - a rare opportunity to observe the flair and confidence of Weston’s team as they whip up all manner of culinary delights.
 A refreshing glass of vermouth infused with herbs and flowers and topped with Gusbourne sparkling wine is paired with ‘yesterday’s bread’ - wonderfully crunchy shards of bread that are dipped into a mousse-like dip flavoured with shallots and bacon.
 For a zingy contrast, guests are also treated to a pot of tuna tartare layered with creamy panna cotta and embellished with glossy caviar.